adaltas/node-http-status/README.md

 ## Usage

-Once you require this module, you may call it with either an HTTP code or a message name.
-With an HTTP code, you will get the message name while with a message name you will get an HTTP code.
+Once you import or require this module, you may call it with either an HTTP code or a status name.
+With an HTTP code, you will get the status name while with a status name you will get an HTTP code or some complementary information.

+For example, `status[418]` return `IM_A_TEAPOT` while `status.IM_A_TEAPOT` return `"I'm a teapot"` and `status.IM_A_TEAPOT_CODE` returns `418`.

 The package is written in TypeScript and built for CommonJS and ESM.

-### HTTP Status codes
+## HTTP Status codes

-HTTP code names, messages, and classes are respectively accessible with the property `{code}_NAME`, `{code}_MESSAGE` and `{code}_CLASS`.
+HTTP code names, information, and classes are respectively accessible with the property `{code}_NAME`, `{code}_MESSAGE` and `{code}_CLASS`.
 This includes all statuses in the [IANA HTTP Status Code Registry](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml), with the only addition being `418 I'm a teapot`.

+## Extra codes

-Extra status code are also made available that are not defined in the IANA registry, but used by popular software.
+Extra status code are also made available that are not defined in the IANA registry, but used by popular softwares.
 They are grouped by category.
 Specific properties are exported by `http-status` under the property `extra` followed by the category name.
 Also, extra codes are merge with regular status codes and made available as modules available inside `http-status/lib/{category}`.

 Available categories are: